ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 On Linux or Mac, you may need to run with `sudo`.

+### Optional: installing the development version

-Alternatively, you can get the development version of Mbed CLI by cloning the development repository [https://github.com/ARMmbed/mbed-cli](https://github.com/ARMmbed/mbed-cli):
+If you are interested in working with the development version (and perhaps contributing to Mbed CLI), clone the development repository [https://github.com/ARMmbed/mbed-cli](https://github.com/ARMmbed/mbed-cli):

 ```
 $ git clone https://github.com/ARMmbed/mbed-cli